streetsidesoftware/cspell/packages/cspell-grammar/README.md

 Rules are applied in the order they match the scope of the text.

-When checking JavaScript files:
+When checking JavaScript files with the above example rules:

+- strings will:
-- strings will use the locale `en,fr`
+  - use the locale `en,fr`
   - the `marketing-terms` dictionary will be enabled
+  - `caseSensitive` will be `true`
+- everything else:
+  - locale: `en`
   - `caseSensitive` will be `false`

 At its core, `cspell-grammar` uses a simplified form of the TextMate grammar.